DestroyedClone/RiskOfBulletstorm/README.md

 ## White

-Mustache: Heal for +5% (+5% per stack) health upon purchasing something.
+(Model | DisplayRules) Mustache: Heal for +10% (+10% per stack) health upon purchasing something.

 ## Green

 Scope: Reduces bullet spread by -10% (-5% per stack).

+At a minimum of 3 stacks, will make REX's Syringes aim directly.

 ## Lunar

-Metronome: Gain a damage bonus for every enemy you kill, clears when you use a different skill.
+Metronome: Gain a damage bonus for every enemy you kill with the same skill.
+Lose 25 kills upon using a different skill.

 => +2% damage bonus for each enemy killed, maxes at +150%(+50%).
-The bonus is reset if the player uses a different skill.
+The bonus is reduced by 25 kills if the player uses a different skill.

 # Equipment